ibrahimakcayy/selenium-post-share/README.md

-# selenium-instagram-facebook-twitter
+# selenium-twitter-instagram-facebook-threads
-# Python Selenium auto post share in Instagram, Facebook, Twitter
+# Python Selenium auto post share in Twitter, Instagram, Facebook, Threads

-share post in multiple platforms (Instagram, Facebook, Twitter)
+share post in multiple platforms (Twitter, Instagram, Facebook, Threads)

 required libraries selenium, time

 pip install selenium

-chrome webdriver
+edge webdriver

-secrets.txt and count.txt must same folder with main.py
+All txt's must be in same folder with main.py

-xpaths and times migth be change on differnt devices u can change
+xpaths and times migth be change on differnt devices.
+It can be changeable.